 Young Veterans Music is an independent record label operating out of Kingston Jamaica that specializes in the development of artists and the production of high quality music.
 Young Veterans was founded in 2003 by Sheldon Pennicott and longtime school friend Ricardo Hart.
 They started out by forming a small sound system and doing small recording projects while attending the University of Technology Jamaica.

 In 2005, Sheldon met Sekou Davis whilst working as an audio engineer at his uncle’s ‘Byron Murray in the Streets’ recording studio.
 After developing a close friendship, both Sekou and Sheldon decided that it would be in their best interest to create a fusion of their respective label.
 Since then the two have built a strong reputable label, working with popular artists giving way to some renowned songs.
 Some of their more popular tracks include ‘Rasta Imposter’ and ‘Young Black and Powerful’ both by Konshens and ‘I said it’ by Opal, just to name a few.
-The label has been featured on several artist albums and also samples of their work have also been incorporated in international productions such as M.I.A’s and Major Lazer’s ‘Lovalot’, Raggasonic’s ‘Real Friends’ and Bunny Rugg’s ‘Heaven Sent’ amongst others.
+The label has been featured on several international releases such as Spike Lee’s Netflix series “She’s Gotta Have It’, Major Lazer’s and Pharrell’s “Aerosol Can”, M.I.A’s and Major Lazer’s ‘Lovalot’, and Raggasonic’s ‘Real Friends’ amongst others.

-The Young Veterans label have since broadened their horizon by engaging in other aspects of the entertainment industry.
+The Young Veterans label has since broadened their horizon by engaging in other aspects of the entertainment industry.
 They have expanded into artist management and development as well as bookings.

 A graduate of the University of Technology, Jamaica with a bachelor’s degree in Electrical Engineering, Sheldon has worked with several artists and producers across the reggae and dancehall musical scene since 2006.
 His interest in music production sparked when he started as an intern at one of Jamaica’s most recognized studios “Anchor”.
 While interning at “Anchor” he was mentored by Senior Engineer D. ‘Fatta’ Pottinger.